webtrees/webtrees.github.io/upgrade.md

 thumbnail.
 So if your media object contains a video and an image, then the image will be used as the thumbnail.

+### User registration ###

+In webtrees-1.7, user registration requests were emailed to the genealogy contact for the tree.
+This meant that users could not sign up to sites where all trees are private.
+The genealogy contact would then need to ask an administrator to approve the user and set access permissions.

+In webtrees-2.0, user registration requests are emailed to the administrator(s).

+Similarly, emails for things like forgotten passwords are now sent from the *site*, rather than from a *tree*.

 ### Primary photo ###

 webtrees must choose just one image for an individual, to use on charts, etc.